Sumalyo/benchmarkFASER/README.md

 The approach for finding the best compressor is described below
 - Events were divided into a set of 10 classes based on event size (Class 0 having events of least size)
-- For each event class the average compression speed and compression ratio were calculated (for each compressor)
+- For each event class, the average compression speed and compression ratio were calculated (for each compressor)
-- The resulting points were plotted on a graph and this helped to visualize the tradeoff.
+- The resulting points were plotted on a graph, and this helped to visualize the tradeoff.
 The compressor configuration offering the highest average compression ratio at the highest compression speed was considered optimal.
 <br>
-After running several experiments with recorded physics data it was determined that [ZSTD](https://github.com/facebook/zstd) was the best compressor.
-The __compression level 3 and 5__ were observed to be the most optimal configuration for implementation.
+After running several experiments with recorded physics data, it was determined that [ZSTD](https://github.com/facebook/zstd) was the best compressor.
+The __compression levels 3 and 5__ were observed to be the most optimal configuration for implementation.

 ## The Compression Engine
 | ![Chart](https://sumalyo.github.io/benchmarkFASER/FASERImages/Schematic.drawio.png) |